flownative/neos-trados/README.md

     ARGUMENTS:
       --starting-point     The node with which to start the export, relative to the site node.
 Optional.
-      --source-language    The language to use es base for the export.
+      --source-language    The language to use as base for the export.

     OPTIONS:
       --target-language    The target language for the translation, optional.
       --filename           Path and filename to the XML file to create.
       --modified-after

-The impot command:
+The import command:

     Import sites content (e.g. trados:import --filename "acme.com.xml" --workspace "czech-review")